gabriel-inf/oscars-newtech/doc/source/userdoc/pce_doc.rst

 	b.
 Forward input parameters to the appropriate PCE service-specific module.

 **2. Obtain current network state information.**
 	a.
-Query the :doc:`toposervice_doc` for devices/ports/links, including connectivity and resource-availability details.
+Query the :doc:`service/service_topology_doc` for devices/ports/links, including connectivity and resource-availability details.
 	b.
 Identify types of nodes (Ethernet Switch / MPLS Router / Port).

 **3. Prune the network.**
 	a.
 Form a relationship between network resources and user request.
 	b.
-Invoke the :doc:`pruningservice_doc` to temporarily remove network elements that violate the Request Specification.
+Invoke the :doc:`service/service_pruning_doc` to temporarily remove network elements that violate the Request Specification.
 		i.
 Elements with *Insufficient bandwidth*.
 		ii.
 Elements with *Insufficient VLAN availability*.